History of TU College of Law

-The University of Tulsa College of Law has been training students for 86 years.
-Founded in 1923 by a group of Tulsa Attorneys, the Tulsa Law School, as it was then known, was not affiliated with the university.
-The school was first located in downtown Tulsa in the old Central High School and later in an office building.
-Its law library was housed in the Tulsa County Courthouse, and faculty members were Tulsa attorneys who practiced during the day and taught students in the evening.
+The University of Tulsa College of Law has been educating students since 1923.
+Founded by a group of Tulsa attorneys, the Tulsa Law School, as it was then known, was not affiliated with the university.
+The school was first located in downtown Tulsa at the old Central High School and later in a nearby office building.
+Its law library was housed at the Tulsa County Courthouse, and faculty members were Tulsa attorneys who practiced during the day and taught students in the evening.

-In 1943, the school joined The University of Tulsa, an affiliation established by John Rogers, pioneer Tulsa attorney, trustee of the university, and later, dean of the College of Law.
+In 1943, the school joined The University of Tulsa, an affiliation established by John Rogers, pioneer Tulsa attorney and trustee of the university.
+John Rogers later became dean of the law school.

-In 1949, the school moved into a downtown building, which it shared for a number of years with the evening division of the university.
-The 1950s and 1960s brought significant progress: the law library, classrooms, and faculty and administrative offices were brought together for the first time; the first full-time faculty members were hired; the full-time division was created; the school was accredited by the American Bar Association in 1953 and admitted to membership in the Association of American Law Schools in 1966; and the name of the institution was changed to the College of Law, reflecting its status within the university.
+The 1950s and 1960s brought significant progress: the law library, classrooms, and faculty and administrative offices were brought together for the first time; the first full-time faculty members were hired; and a full-time division was created.
+The school received accreditation by the American Bar Association in 1953 and was admitted to membership in the Association of American Law Schools in 1966.
+In 1966, the name of the institution was changed to the College of Law, reflecting its status within the university.

-In 1973, the college moved to its current location on The University of Tulsa campus – John Rogers Hall.
-In 2000, the College of Law opened a new state-of-the-art law library known as the Mabee Legal Information Center, and in 2002, the College renovated and remodeled its Model Court Room, now known as the Price-Turpen Courtroom.
+In 1973, the College of Law moved to its current location at The University of Tulsa campus.
+In 2000, the College of Law opened a new state-of-the-art law library known as the Mabee Legal Information Center.
+In 2002, the college renovated and remodeled its model court room, now known as the Price-Turpen Courtroom.
 Several additional renovations were completed in the summer of 2009 including a renovation of the pit which included two built-in 52" LCD digital signage units, and then a major renovation occured in the summer of 2011.
 This renovation included a complete transformation of the entire central portion of the building including the pit, front offices, and central classrooms.
 The renovated area received contemporary aesthetics and state-of-the-art technology.